On-farm animal welfare: Review of EU laws

 Update

-There is an opportunity to provide input to the call for evidence at an early stage through the European Commission’s Have Your Say webpage, until 16 July 2025.
+There is an opportunity to respond to the questionnaire via the European Commission’s Have Your Say webpage until 12 December 2025.

 Impacted Products